 This is why staying calm is an attitude to muster and master.
 Try deep breathing and hold up your hands for the assailant to feel you're in no way a threat.
 Staying calm is also how you get leverage from your assailant.

 Every second you are still alive is a precious time you can use against your assailant.
-Also, acting in panic will generate the same if not worse of a reaction from the gun-toting criminal.
+Also, acting in panic will generate the same if not worse reaction from the gun-toting criminal.

 2. Assess the Situation